Matt Vierling Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.6 K/9, the worst in MLB.
+- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.77 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have a 5.75 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender 120 total home runs at a clip of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (121 total, 1.4 per game).

-- Gomber gets the start for the Rockies, his 17th of the season.
-He is 5-7 with a 7.01 ERA and 53 strikeouts in 77 2/3 innings pitched.

-- In his last time out on Sunday, the lefty went five innings against the Los Angeles Angels, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.